CryptoDoge-Network/cryptodoge/CONTRIBUTING.md

 ## Testnets and review environments

 With the launch of `1.0.0` we will begin running an official `testnet`.
 Prior to the release of `1.1.0` there will be two running test nets. `testnet` and `transaction-beta-testnet`.
 The `transaction-beta-testnet` testnet will be a beta of the pending 1.1 release, which will enable transactions on the chia blockchain.
 Following the release of `1.1.0`, the official `testnet` will include all changes that have been accepted to the current release branch.

 Prior to proposing changes to `main`, proposers should consider if running a `beta testnet` review environment will make the reviewer more effective when evaluating a change.
 Changes that impact the blockchain could require a review environment before acceptance into `main`.
 This is at the discretion of the reviewer.
 Chia organization members have been granted CI access to deploy `beta testnets`.
-If you are not a Chia organization member, you can enquire about deploying a `beta testnet` in the public dev Keybase channel.
+If you are not a Chia organization member, you can enquire about deploying a `beta testnet` in the public dev Discord channel.

 ## Submit changes